Sibyx/django_api_forms/README.md

 [![PyPI version](https://badge.fury.io/py/django-api-forms.svg)](https://badge.fury.io/py/django-api-forms)
 [![codecov](https://codecov.io/gh/Sibyx/django_api_forms/branch/master/graph/badge.svg)](https://codecov.io/gh/Sibyx/django_api_forms)

-[Django Forms](https://docs.djangoproject.com/en/3.2/topics/forms/) approach in processing of RESTful HTTP request payload (especially for content type like [JSON](https://www.json.org/) or [MessagePack](https://msgpack.org/)) without HTML front-end.
+[Django Forms](https://docs.djangoproject.com/en/3.2/topics/forms/) approach in the processing of a RESTful HTTP request payload (especially for content type like [JSON](https://www.json.org/) or [MessagePack](https://msgpack.org/)) without HTML front-end.

 ## Motivation

 The main idea was to create a simple and declarative way to specify the format of expecting requests with the ability to validate them.
-Firstly I tried to use [Django Forms](https://docs.djangoproject.com/en/3.0/topics/forms/) to validate my API requests (I use pure Django in my APIs).
+Firstly, I tried to use [Django Forms](https://docs.djangoproject.com/en/3.0/topics/forms/) to validate my API requests (I use pure Django in my APIs).
 I have encountered a problem with nesting my requests without a huge boilerplate.
 Also, the whole HTML thing was pretty useless in my RESTful APIs.